isabella232/kendo-react-animation/docs/fade/index.md

 # Fade Overview

 The Kendo UI Fade component for React shows or hides the elements with animated opacity.
-The component utilizes [ReactTransitionGroup](https://facebook.github.io/react/docs/animation.html) to detect which children are entering or leaving.
+The component applies the [`ReactTransitionGroup`](https://facebook.github.io/react/docs/animation.html) configuration to detect which children are entering or leaving.

-All leaving elements will be removed with animated `opacity` from 1 to 0.
-Conversely, entering elements will be added with animated `opacity` from 0 to 1.
+All leave elements will be removed with an animated `opacity` from `1` to `0`.
+Entering elements will be added with animated `opacity` from `0` to `1`.

-> **Note that only entering or leaving elements from the DOM will be animated**.
+> * Only enter or leave elements from the DOM will be animated.

-> **The Kendo UI Fade component should be always present in the `rendering tree` in order to work**
+> * In order for the Kendo UI Fade component to work, it must always be present in the rendering tree.

+## Demos

 ### Default Setup